kovyrin/teleport-exec/RFD.md

 The following API methods will be available on the server:

-* `Status` - returns some basic status information
+* `Status` - returns some basic status information for the server, including the list of running and finished commands (for non-admin users only the processes owned by the user would be visible).
 * `StartCommand` - starts a command on the server and returns a unique `command_id` value used to manage the command in subsequent API calls.
 * `StopCommand` - stops a given command (identified by a `command_id`).
 * `CommandStatus` - returns current status information for a given command (identified by a `command_id`).